How to watch SpaceX launch 58 more Starlink satellites Saturday

 The Falcon 9 first stage that'll be used has previously flown twice, both times on Dragon cargo resupply missions to the International Space Station.

-Once the live feed of the launch becomes available, we'll embed it here.
-The stream typically begins about 15 minutes before launch.
+You can watch launch on the live feed below.
+The stream typically begins about 10 or 15 minutes before launch.

 Discuss: How to watch SpaceX launch 58 more Starlink satellites Saturday